missionaries and Supported Ministries

 DAVE AND TOMO ROBISON

-Dave and Tomo Robison are serving in Iwate, Japan.
-They are working with JEMS in partnership with the Iwate 3.11 Church Network to provide support for the churches, communities and relief efforts along the tsunami-torn coast.
-They have two children: Titus and Felicity.
+Dave and Tomo Robison were working with JEMS in partnership with the Iwate 3.11 Church Network to provide support for the churches, communities and relief efforts along the tsunami-torn coast.
+Currently, they are in the U.S. preparing for a church plant in Miyako, Japan, sometime this summer.
+They have three children: Titus, Felicity and Silas.

 Sam & Jill Tabiendo

-The Tabiendos are currently on leave from their mission to minister to the refugee and immigrantpopulations in Madrid, Spain.
+The Tabiendos minister to the refugee and immigrant populations in Madrid, Spain.
 They have four children: Olivia, Troyer, Jonathan and David.

 Eric & Sue Takamoto